 We, the faculty and students in the Divinity School of Duke University commit to maintain a code of ethics concerning our speech and activity on social media networks.
 We commit to tell the truth, to be honest and fair, to be accurate, and to be respectful.
 We also commit to be accountable for any mistakes and correct them promptly.
 We will be cognizant of the fact that social media exists in a public forum, and hence we will be cautious and responsible about what we put out in the public sphere.
 Furthermore, we commit to maintain the confidentiality of others and to uphold federal requirements, such as FERPA and HIPAA.

-Duke Divinity School adheres to Duke University’s Harassment Policy.
+Duke Divinity School adheres to Duke University’s Policy on Discrimination, Harrassment, and Related Misconduct.
+This also includes Title IX Sexual Misconduct policies that were edited in August 2020.
 Administrative responsibility for implementing Duke’s Harassment Policy lies with the Office of Institutional Equity (OIE).
-View the full policy and procedures (pdf).

 The Divinity School has designated harassment officers available whom students, staff or faculty may approach for counsel if they have experienced or are aware of a case involving any form of harassment.
 See below.